-- 1. The engine must be OEM for the brand and 1985 production or earlier. - 2.
-Any 1985 cylinder for the brand may be used.
-Liquid cylinders not allowed.
+- The engine must be OEM for the brand and 1985 production or earlier. - Any 1985 cylinder for the brand may be used.
+Liquid cylinders not allowed in free air classes.
 Cylinders must carry original identifying numbers to indicate cylinder type and production build.
-No cylinders of any type newer than 1985 may be used. - 3.
-Crankcase and cylinders must be from the same stock qualified 1985 or older brand.
-Must retain the original number of cylinders. - Internal modifications allowed. - 5.
-External modifications allowed. - 6.
-Crankcase may be modified internally provided the engine remains its external stock appearance and dimension except as noted in these rules. - 7.
-Reed block cages may be added to cylinders or crankcase. - 8.
-Engine bore size may be increased up to class limit (see above). - 9.
+No cylinders of any type newer than 1985 may be used. - Crankcase and cylinders must be from the same stock qualified 1985 or older brand.
+Must retain the original number of cylinders. - Internal modifications allowed. - External modifications allowed. - Crankcase may be modified internally provided the engine remains its external stock appearance and dimension except as noted in these rules. - Reed block cages may be added to cylinders or crankcase. - Engine bore size may be increased or decreased to class limit (see above). - 9.
 Any round or flat slide, or D-slide snowmobile carburetor allowed.
-Fuel injection is not allowed. - 10.
-Air intake silencers (air boxes) may be removed. - 11.
+Fuel injection is not allowed.
+10. Air intake silencers (air boxes) may be removed. - 11.
+Any free air cylinder head is allowed.
+(Clarification) - 12.
 Any exhaust allowed.
-A commercially available silencer is required. - 12.
+A commercially available silencer is required. - 13.
 Must be naturally aspirated.

 - 1. Any primary clutch allowed. - Any secondary clutch allowed.
-Roller secondary clutches allowed. - 3.
-Any OEM snowmobile chain case or belt drive system allowed. - 4.
-Jackshaft installation allowed. - 5.
-Any track drive shaft and track drive sprockets allowed. - Track drive shaft may be relocated. - 7.
-Brake components may be replaced.
-Must be commercially available and not modified. - 8.
-If brakes are relocated to front drive shaft any external components must be properly shielded to avoid driver contact.
+Roller secondary clutches allowed. - Any chain case or belt drive system allowed. - Jackshaft installation allowed. - Any track drive shaft and track drive sprockets allowed. - Track drive shaft may be relocated. - Brake components may be replaced.
+Must be commercially available and not modified. - If brakes are relocated to front drive shaft any external components must be properly shielded to avoid driver contact.

-- 1. Skis must be steel or aluminum. - 2.
-Leaf springs must be steel and functional. - 3.
-Ski spreaders allowed.
-Maximum increase 3 inches (each ski). - 4.
-No Cobra skis allowed. - 5.
-Any commercially available handlebar or steering column allowed.
+- Skis must be steel or aluminum.

+- Leaf springs must be steel and functional.

+- Ski spreaders allowed.
+Maximum increase 3 inches (each ski).

+- No Cobra skis allowed.

+- 5. Any commercially available handlebar or steering column allowed.